PaulDreyer09/to-buy-list/README.md

 # Setup

+Make sure you have the latest version of node package manager installed beforehand

 ## Starting json server
 This app uses a db.json file to save json data for the shopping/wishlists and the items within those lists
 1) Open your console and navigate to the project folder or build folder